kartiikthakur/DataChallenge2--ML-DevOps/README.md

 Chose the best performing to model to create a RESTful API using Flask and also created a UI template for real time document analysis.

-Webservice spec:
+Webservice specifications:

--RESTful API
+1.RESTful API
--Respect content-type header (application/json and text/html minimum other bonus) -Discoverable from root path
+2.Respect content-type header (application/json and text/html minimum other bonus)
+3.Discoverable from root path
--URL encoded GET parameter "words" returns predicted document type (confidence is a bonus) in field "prediction" and "confidence"
+4.URL encoded GET parameter "words" returns predicted document type (confidence is a bonus) in field "prediction" and "confidence"
--HTML pages should be readable by a human and allow for action, aka input field and submit buttons etc.
+5.HTML pages should be readable by a human and allow for action, aka input field and submit buttons etc.